Quantum-Coder826/mcService/README.md

 KillUserProcesses=no
 …
 ```
+This needs to be done otherwise systemd will kill the unit when you logout of the ssh session.

 ## automatic installation script
 For automatic installation copy the following line and run it in the terminal.